 A valid entrance pass or reciept is required for all visitors, including permit holders.
 For more information on fees and passes, including locations to purchase, go to the fees and passes page.

 Most common reservation inquiries:

 Special Park Use Permits (SUP) are for activities that take place within a national park outside typical and ordinary visitor use.
-These events may include gatherings and activities such as weddings, sporting events, and sales.
+These events may include gatherings and activities such as sports events, pageants, regattas, public spectator attractions, entertainments, ceremonies, and other similar events.
 Special Park Use activities inside the park require written authorization from the National Park Service in the form of a Special Use Permit, or a Commercial Use Authorization before the event or activity takes place.